All Episodes

 But it's always a good time.

-It just it's always uh uh it's always a fun time.
+It's always a fun time.

 And you've got comfort stations every three or four holes.

-You've got the fine adult beverage manufacturers that get the fine cigars every three or four holes or whatever you want.
+They've got the fine cigars every three or four holes or whatever you want.

-Gray goose orange in giant, giant bottles that you can't buy, of course.
+These guys are there exhibiting their products, gray goose orange in giant, giant bottles that you can't buy, of course.

 They're not for sale.

-So that's where I was, that's what I was doing.
+So that's where I was.

-I don't know, forever, however many years it's been going on, it seems like five years, and it may be longer because time flies.
+It seems like five years, and it may be longer because time flies.

 I had more people come up to me yesterday than ever before, thanking me for what I'm doing, which tells me that there are, and by the way, we've got polling data to back this up.

-There are more and more people out there who are becoming high information voters who are starting to figure something out, and they're not happy with what's going on.
+There are more and more people out there who are becoming high-information voters, who are starting to figure something out, and they're not happy with what's going on.

-And my point, I I don't want to take a singular event like yesterday with more people than ever coming up to me, but I'm just I think what it means is that there is a golden opportunity for somebody on the Republican side to pick up and score big with just a little leadership.
+And my point, I don't want to take a singular event like yesterday with more people than ever coming up to me, but I'm just, I think what it means is that there is a golden opportunity for somebody on the Republican side to pick up and score big with just a little leadership.

 People are hungering for it on our side.

-They are they are thirsting for it.
+They are thirsting for it.

-I I didn't I didn't get his permission to do that, and who knows what kind of hell would descend on him if that happened.
+And who knows what kind of hell would descend on him if that happened.

-Now these guys can't go political.
+Now, these guys can't go political.

 I looked at that list and thank goodness I'm not on that list myself.

-Wasn't actually hacked either.
+It wasn't actually hacked either.

-It's it it was done actually a little bit more threatening way than that.
+It was done actually a little bit more threatening way than that.

-Some people put together the information with I don't know how to describe it.
+Some people put together the information with, I don't know how to describe it.

-It wasn't but it wasn't a straight hack.
+But it wasn't a straight hack.

 Anyway, let's take a brief time out.